 You might realize that something is up when you flush your toilet and it begins to make a gurgling sound.
 This is often a homeowner’s first clue that tree roots are becoming a problem.
 The best thing that you can do if you suspect tree roots penetrating into your sewer system is to call in the professionals to conduct an inspection.

-A plumbing contractor will use a specialized camera to get a look inside of your sewer lines.
+An Atlanta plumbing contractor will use a specialized camera to get a look inside of your sewer lines.
 The camera probe not only allows them to confirm the presence of tree roots, but also to assess the types of roots that are causing the problem.
 This visual inspection enables plumbers to form the best plan of action to tackle the problem.

 Your plumber may suggest one of these methods of addressing the issue:

 It’s best to prevent issues from ever happening in the first place.
 The best advice that we can give you to prevent tree roots from taking up residence in your sewer lines is to be careful of what and where you plant.
 Trees should be planted no less than 10 feet away from sewer lines, so you should make sure you know where the lines are (if you haven’t already).
 Consider planting trees known for having shorter roots systems, like Cypress or Amur Maple.

 Avoid planting fast-growing trees with huge roots systems.
 Some examples of these trees are River Birch, Cottonwood, Aspen and Sycamore trees.

 When tree roots get inside sewer lines, it’s fun for nobody.
 But if you act quickly and call a licensed plumbing contractor to address the problem, you can stave off a lot of damage and expense.

 Ridgeway Plumbing offers fast dependable plumbing and water line replacement service the Atlanta area 24 hours a day, 7 days a week.